-Self-reporting agencies were also requested to submit vendor data, prime data, subcontractor data, and bidder data in electronic format.
-Among the self-reporting agencies, data was kept in several varying data formats.
-Of the self-reporting agencies, MGT obtained data from the following universities.
+Self-reporting agencies were also requested to submit vendor data, prime data, subcontractor data, and bidder data in electronic format from their respective vendorand procurement-related systems or databases.
+Since the self-reporting agencies data was extracted from various systems and databases, their data was submitted to MGT in several varying data formats.
+Of the self-reporting agencies data, which was extracted from their respective vendor- and procurement-related systems or databases, MGT also obtained vendor- and procurement-related data maintained from various universities.
+As with the self-reporting agencies, this type of data was in addition to the CARS data provided to MGT.
+Thus in addition to CARS data, MGT also received vendor- and procurement-related data from the following universities.